muhhshoaib/hello_world/README.md

 ========================

-This is the development repository for the Hell World Kind of Django Application
+This is the development repository for the Hello World Kind of Django Application

 Standalone Testing